Exceptional surgeries on alternating knots: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Neil Hoffman, Bruno Martelli, Nathan Dunfield, and Marc Culler for helpful discussions.
 They also thank the Support team of TSUBAME for providing technical support, and Shin'ichi Oishi, Masahide Kashiwagi, and Akitoshi Takayasu for their help with the building the verification tools needed to implement this project.
+They would also like to thank Matthias Goerner for catching a bug in the earlier version of our program.
+Finally they thank the referees for their careful readings and useful comments.